 Unfortunately, it rarely works that way.
 A brilliant, D.E.E.P. panelist is willing to do the work.
-And it’s really not a huge lift, but can make a huge difference to the audience and their perceived value.
+And it’s really not a huge lift but can make a huge difference to the audience and their perceived value.

-First of all, chat with the meeting organizer and/or the panel moderator to determine the key fundamentals such as scope of the topic, who will be in the audience, the key objectives, etc. You can even use this handy checklist to help guide the conversation.
+Chat with the meeting organizer and/or the panel moderator to determine the key fundamentals such as scope of the topic, who will be in the audience, the key objectives, etc. You can even use this handy checklist to help guide the conversation.

 From this conversation, you should have a firm grasp on why you were selected.
-Your role, diverse viewpoint and relatability to the audience.
+Your role, diverse viewpoint, and relatability to the audience.
 You’ll want to leverage these strengths.

-From there, identify three key messages you believe the audience can derive great value.
 With each of these key messages, identify an example, a story, demonstration or prop that will make your idea come to life.
 And don’t forget a short, “Twitterable” soundbite that audiences will remember after the panel discussion is over.

-Finally, think about a final takeaway, insight, or idea you want to leave the audience with.
+7) Think about a final takeaway, insight, or idea you want to leave the audience with.
 I’m a big fan of asking the audience to do something – a “call to action” – based on what they heard.

 8) If you are nervous, role-play some questions and talking points with a colleague (and/or the legal team).
 Really push yourself to make sure you are giving value to the attendees.